SpellholdStudios/Rolles/README.md

 #### Special Acknowledgements to:

-- Deratiseur: Provided the EE compatible version.
 - Gwendolyne: Fixed translations and released version 5.0.0.
+- Deratiseur: Provided the EE compatible version (version 4.0.0).
-- La Voix 2 la Sagesse (the d'Oghmatiques): Provided French translation.
+- La Voix 2 la Sagesse (the d'Oghmatiques): French translation.
 - Alina (aerie.ru): Great thanks for the English texts editing!

-If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/36655-rolles-v3/">mod forum</a>.</br>
+If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/36655-rolles-v5/">mod forum</a>.</br>

 #### Programs/tools used in creation